Concept by: Ilaria Barbieri

 Evaluating students: teacher-, peer- and auto-assessment.
 Providing feedback, rubrics and portfolios.

-Day 5 – Implementing motivation & course closure
+Day 5 – Implementing motivation

 - Motivation: intrinsic and extrinsic.